Wednesday, November 4, 2009

 General Overview

-Lifelines: The Brain Injury Support Group
+Lifelines: The Brain Injury Wellness and Recovery Group

 meeting at Presbyterian Hospital of Dallas